-Thanks to its strong economic expansion (from December 1954 until November 1973), Japan had raised itself to the rank of the world’s second largest economic power by 1968, but this economic growth simultaneously provoked negative impacts on the eco system, such as pollution of air, land and water.
-Similarly, the decision made in October 1973 to unilaterally increase the price of oil, which was Japan’s principle source of energy from the 1960s onwards, gave rise to dizzying increases in consumer prices in Japan, which was already suffering from the Nixon Shock of 1971.
+Thanks to its strong economic expansion (from December 1954 until November 1973), Japan had raised itself to the rank of the world’s second-largest economic power by 1968, but this economic growth simultaneously provoked negative impacts on the ecosystem, such as pollution of air, land and water.
+Similarly, the decision made in October 1973 to unilaterally increase the price of oil, which was Japan’s principal source of energy from the 1960s onwards, gave rise to dizzying increases in consumer prices in Japan, which was already suffering from the Nixon Shock of 1971.
 The suspension of oil production that followed the Iranian Revolution of February 1979, as well as the crude oil price hike by the OPEC in 1979, also affected the Japanese economy to a certain degree.

-Since the 1990s, environmental technology designed to reduce the traces we leave in the eco system has made more progress, in response to many concerns: for instance, the fear of exhausting natural resources, in particular fossil fuels, global warming caused, among other things, by the emission of greenhouse gases linked to the high consumption of hydrocarbon fuels.
+Since the 1990s, environmental technology designed to reduce the traces we leave in the ecosystem has made more progress, in response to many concerns: for instance, the fear of exhausting natural resources, in particular, fossil fuels, global warming caused, among other things, by the emission of greenhouse gases linked to the high consumption of hydrocarbon fuels.
 As a result, Japanese vehicles were developed in such a way that they consume little petrol, the rate of leakage in Tokyo’s water supply system reaches only 3%, while plants for incinerating household waste do not emit any smoke, noise or smell.

 In Japan, the private sector plays a predominant role in the promotion of science and technology.
-In 2014 Japan had a high ratio of expenditures related to research and development (R&D), totalling more than 3% of GDP, and 70% of this total amount were private sector expenditures, with 20% allocated to universities and public expenditures of governments representing less than 10%.
+In 2014 Japan had a high ratio of expenditures related to research and development (R&D), totalling more than 3% of GDP, and 70% of this total amount was private sector expenditures, with 20% allocated to universities and public expenditures of governments representing less than 10%.